 We will communicate with people with disabilities in ways that are considerate of and respectful of their disability.

-We welcome people with disabilities and their service animals.
-Service animals are allowed on the city tour buses and on the harbour cruise, as well as the Niagara Falls day tour.
+We welcome people with disabilities and their service animals at all times.
+Service animals are welcome on all tour and transportation products including the city tour buses, the Harbour Cruise, the Niagara Falls Day Tour, and all charter buses.
 If travelling to Niagara Falls with a service animal, please inform us at the time of booking.

 We will accommodate assistive devices belonging to our customers to the best of our abilities.
-Due to the antique and mobile nature of our vehicles, we may not be able to accommodate certain assistive devices.
-Our staff will be trained on what is and is not possible, and we also strive to share this information with the public.
+The lower decks of many of our City Tour buses are fully accessible to assistive devices.
+That said, due to the historic nature of some of our City Tour buses, we may not always be able to accommodate every assistive device on all City Tour vehicles.
+Our staff will be trained on what is and is not possible.

 We are continually working to provide and implement other assistive devices and procedures as we grow as a company.